hpc-gridware/clusterscheduler/doc/markdown/manual/installation-guide/01_planning_the_installation.md

 ### Users

-Regular users can submit and monitor their own workload in an Open Grid Engine cluster.
+Regular users can submit and monitor their own workload in an xxQS_NAMExx cluster.
 Additionally, regular users are permitted to execute certain administrative commands, provided that these commands do not alter the cluster configuration or disrupt general cluster operations.